MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/player-data/achievements/title-managed/config/live-achievements-tm-config.md

 ---
-title: Title-managed Achievements portal config
+title: Portal configuration of title-managed Achievements
 description: Configuring Achievements in Partner Center, to deliver rewards. ms.date: 11/10/2017 ms.topic: article ms.localizationpriority: medium
 ---

-# Title-managed Achievements portal config
+# Portal configuration of title-managed Achievements

 > [!IMPORTANT]
 > Achievements are only applicable to Managed Partners; games participating in the Xbox Live Creators Program are not supported.